 A response from me would be useful now.

-We are now ready to begin reading the Gospel more closely, beginning with the first chapter of the Gospel.
+We are now ready to begin reading the Gospel more closely, beginning with our overview of the first chapter of the Gospel.
 This includes the all important prologue which is followed by the first episodes of the Gospel story.